Tuesday, April 24, 2007

 Phrasing in teacher contracts assures long work hours.
 “Teacher shall perform such duties as deemed necessary, shall attend all assigned meetings, shall be present at school during school hours, shall be present at school or other location outside school hours as directed in connection with school events or activities.”
 Teacher can be asked to come an hour early to meet with the principal and a disgruntled parent and then stay for a collaborative team meeting from 3:30 to 5:30 PM and then prepare for next day’s classes and then update their web page after that.
 Computers mean faster work, but also more work.

 Teaching has the highest total and highest percentage of employment requiring college degree skills of all of service industry employment in any sector of the United States economy.
-Almost 8.1 million jobs and 63.6 percent of educational employment needs college degree skills, meaning it requires a BA degree or higher to qualify.
+Just over 7 million jobs and 73.2 percent of educational employment needs college degree skills, meaning it requires a BA degree or higher to qualify.
 No other service industry has this many professional jobs.
 The total includes all the teaching jobs but also librarians, instructional coordinators, counselors, social workers, school psychologists, speech therapists, other support staff and even loan counselors for our indebted college students.
 It is a comprehensive total.
-About 3.6 percent of the 8.1 million jobs have managerial classifications.

 Thursday, April 5, 2007